 Congressional Committee Prints are issued by Congressional Committees and include topics related to their legislative and research activities.
 These prints are used for statistical and historical information, and are an excellent resource for legislative analysis.
-HeinOnline contains more than 8,500 of these prints, and will continue to add more as they become available.
+HeinOnline contains nearly 9,000 of these prints, and will continue to add more as they become available.